 - Detection mode: True RMS.

-- The emission power should be averaged over an appropriate time duration to ensure the measurement is within the measurement uncertainty in Table 4.1.2.2-2.
+- The emission power should be averaged over an appropriate time duration to ensure the measurement is within the measurement uncertainty in Table 4.1.2.2-2 for FR1-NTN and Table 4.1.2.2-3 for FR2-NTN.

 5) Set the SAN to transmit:

-- For RIB declared to be capable of single carrier operation only, set the RIB to transmit a signal according to the applicable test configuration in clause 4.8 using the corresponding test model in clause 4.9.2 (i.e. NR-SAN-FR1-TM1.1 for SAN type 1-O), at manufacturer's declared rated output power Prated,c,TRP.
+- For RIB declared to be capable of single carrier operation only, set the RIB to transmit a signal according to the applicable test configuration in clause 4.8 using the corresponding test model in clause 4.9.2 (i.e. NR-SAN-FR1-TM1.1 for SAN type 1-O and NR-SAN-FR2-TM1.1 for SAN type 2-O), at manufacturer's declared rated output power Prated,c,TRP.

 - For a RIB declared to be capable of multi-carrier operation, set the RIB to transmit according to the corresponding test model in clause 4.9.2 on all carriers configured using the applicable test configuration and corresponding power setting specified in clause 4.7.2 and 4.8.